as8675/Amazon-sentiment-analysis/terraform/README.md

 - Apply Terraform using following CommandL
     - `terraform apply` and then type 'yes'

-- Flask Application will Start
+## Step 5: Upload Data and Setup Amplify

+- Upload the provided dataset files to `acr-sentiment-bucket-team-7-*`
+- Check if `categories`,  `products`, `reviews` tables in DynamoDB are populated or not.
-- Go to AWS Amplify Console and click 'Run Build'
+- Go to Amplify and 'Run Build' (It usually takes 3-4 minutes to complete.)
+- Open the Amplify Link once code is deployed.
+- You will need to **Allow Insecure Content** to access the API Endpoints (As we are accessing HTTP endpoints from website hosted using HTTPS).
+    - Click on **View site information** near the left side of the link.
+    - Go to **Site settings** and Allow Insecure Content.

-- Once the Build is complete you can access the application using the Domain link
+- Reload the page once and you can start using the Application.

-## Step 5: Destroy Terraform
+## Step 6: Destroy Terraform
 - Use following command if you want stop the Application and Delete all resources.
     - `terraform destroy` and then type 'yes'